 IFRS 16 - Leases: This standard was issued by the IASB on January 13, 2016 and replaced IAS 17 "Leases".
 The new standard was effective for annual periods beginning on or after January 1, 2019 and brings most leases on-balance sheet for lessees under a single accounting model, eliminating the distinction between operating and financing leases.
 Lessor accounting remains largely unchanged.
-The Corporation has recognized
+For any lease, under IFRS 16, the Corporation would have recognized